SentientDynamics/.github/profile/README.md

 # 🚀 Welcome to Accelerate Tech

-!Accelerate Tech Logo

-Welcome to the official GitHub profile of **Accelerate Tech** — a leading Australian Microsoft Solutions Partner...
+Welcome to the official GitHub profile of **Accelerate Tech** — a leading Australian Microsoft Solutions Partner.

 ---

-## 🌟 Our Mission
+## 🌟 About Us

-...leveraging the power of technology to drive positive change...
+Accelerate is an innovative company built on a foundation of doing things differently.

+We leverage technology’s potential and deliver faster, cost-effective, and highly efficient outcomes while minimising waste and complexity.

 ---